veritem/valdie/README.md

 ![NPM Downloads](https://img.shields.io/npm/dw/valdie?style=flat-square)

-A TypeScript and JavaScript Validation Library that  works 🔨
+A TypeScript and JavaScript Validation Library that  works

-    - It doesn't use any libraries 🎉
+ - 🎉 It doesn't have any dependancy
-    - It's easy to use 💪
+ - 💪 Simple api
-    - It's easy to extend 📦
+ - 📦 It works with TypeScript

 You probably never knew you needed it but here you go.